mahmoud/sedimental/entries/hatnote_ifttt.md

 >Second, Categories often assume an unpredictable tree structure, wherein parent categories do not automatically contain their subcategories’ members.
 Furthermore, [cycles can exist](https://en.wikipedia.org/wiki/Help:Categories).
 Finally, due to the way pages are added and removed to Categories, it is possible for a page to appear to be added to a Category multiple times, simply due to editing snafus.
 Do not actually rely on the Presidential phone call for your think tank’s next strategy summit.

+Most of these complexities are manageable through other means.
+For instance, if one wanted to monitor a Category's Subcategories, one would simply have to do a bit more mousework, and set up multiple Recipes to perform the same Action, as we've done in the examples for this next Trigger.

 ## <a href="#edits_to_articles_in_a_category" name="edits_to_articles_in_a_category">Edits to Articles in a Category</a>

 Some would argue the most complex Trigger, but for those who have been following along so far, you can probably guess exactly what this will and won’t do.
 Use the **[Edits to Articles in a Category Trigger](https://ifttt.com/channels/wikipedia/triggers/1444240077-new-edit-to-article-in-category)** to simultaneously monitor multiple articles related to a specific topic.

 From Fact #4, we know that if the topic is too broad, the edit speed may outpace IFTTT’s effectiveness.
 From Fact #2 and #3 we know that Categories mean different things to different communities.
 From Fact #6 we know that a given Category may not always be what it appears.
 And finally, from Fact #1 we know that Categories don’t apply across languages, so we recommend disabling the language customization field for published Category-based recipes.

 Add in the Talk-page caveat from the previous Trigger and it’s been a long road, but we’re already reaping the returns.
-For instance, using the [Tweet about Wikipedia Updates in a Category Recipe](https://ifttt.com/recipes/306840-tweet-about-wikipedia-updates-in-a-category), there are already two special-interest Twitter accounts running solely off Wikipedia with no specific programming overhead whatsoever:
+For instance, using the [Tweet about Wikipedia Updates in a Category Recipe](https://ifttt.com/recipes/306840-tweet-about-wikipedia-updates-in-a-category), there are already three special-interest Twitter accounts running solely off Wikipedia with no specific programming overhead whatsoever:

 * [@LISedits](https://twitter.com/LISEdits): Tweets about Library Sciences.
 [We’ve heard librarians love Wikipedia.](https://www.youtube.com/watch?v=gZKkIsWJOt8)
 * [@medstubs](https://twitter.com/medstubs): Tweets about newly posted medical articles that could use contributions